dargem/BabbleFishv2/README.md

 - Implement different editorial personas, probably need to abstract nodes using a registry for this
 - Abstract nodes using a registry pattern
 - Fix github workflow
-- 2 fold triplet extraction, one of attributes and one of inter entity relations
+- 2 fold triplet extraction, also for attribute based triplets (or tuples maybe is more accurate?)
+- Funny entity resolution bug, A changed his name to B, B has coreference resolution with A so triplet reads as A changed to A

+## Ticked Off
+- Get a better prompt so it stops screwing up predicates
+- Entity unification
+- Informative relation based triplet extraction